D Raja calls for Left unity to defeat BJP-RSS | Politics

 - India

-CPI general secretary D Raja on Thursday called for an alliance of a ''united Left'' with ''regional and other secular parties'' for defeating the BJP in the 2024 Lok Sabha polls.
+CPI general secretary D Raja called for an alliance of a ''united Left'' with ''regional and other secular parties'' for defeating the BJP in the 2024 Lok Sabha polls.

-Addressing party workers at the CPI's Bihar headquarters here, he spoke of the ''grave danger'' posed to secularism and democracy by the Narendra Modi government at the Centre.
+Addressing party workers at the CPI's Bihar headquarters here on Thursday, he spoke of the ''grave danger'' posed to secularism and democracy by the Narendra Modi government at the Centre.

 ''The current regime represents an unholy alliance of big corporate houses and fascist, communal forces represented by the BJP-RSS'', said the veteran leader who last month got re-elected as the CPI's general secretary.

-He expressed concern over the ''rise in incidence of atrocities against Dalits, trials and minorities''.
+He expressed concern over the ''rise in incidence of atrocities against dalits and minorities''.

 He fulminated against the rupee having ''fallen to a degree that it is now hurting national prestige''.